citp/privacy-policy-historical/v/vs/vsc/vsco.co.md

 #### 9\.
 EU Addendum

-> **Controller.** Visual Supply Company is the controller of the personal data that we have about you and can be reached at: 1500 Broadway, Suite 300, Oakland, CA 94612 or [support@vsco.co](mailto:support@vsco.co).
+> **Controller.** Visual Supply Company is the controller of the personal data that we have about you and can be reached at: 1500 Broadway, Suite 300, Oakland, CA 94612 or [through email](https://support.vsco.co/hc/en-us/requests/new).

 > **Your rights.** You may ask us to take the following actions:
 >